 - How do I deposit funds to my Atomic Wallet? will tell you how to make the first deposit to your Atomic Wallet account.

-- How do I make an exchange? will guide you through making crypto-to-crypto exchanges (the Exchange tab in the app).
+- How do I make a swap? will guide you through making crypto-to-crypto swaps (the Swap tab in the app).

 - Staking options in Atomic Wallet is a list of all assets we support for staking.